habib392/PORTSWIGGER-LABS/Authentication/Lab: Password reset poisoning via middleware/README.md

-# Lab: Password Reset Poisoning via Middleware
+# Password Reset Poisoning via Middleware

 This lab demonstrates a vulnerability in the password reset flow, where the `X-Forwarded-Host` header is blindly trusted by middleware, allowing us to hijack the reset token.